cslotboom/planesections/README.md

 ## Further Examples
 See the examples folder for

+## License:
+Some restrictions exist for OpenSees license, so this for now this libary is restricted for resale.
+Basically, you are able to use the software for anything except commercial use external.

+What you can do:
+- Use PlaneSections commercially to analyze/design beams on your building.
+- Develop an App that uses PlaneSections to analyze beams, and share that app within your comapny.

+What you can't do:
+- Use PlaneSections to develop an App, then sell that app externally to your company.

+If there is any demand for resale, please reach out to the developers.
+The OpenSees solver can be replaced with a custom one, however due to the time investment required this will only be done if there is demand for it.

 ## Status
 Before the first beta release, the following will be completed.